apigee/api-platform-samples/sample-proxies/oauth-client-credentials/README.md

 1. Edit this script with your environment details:

-    `../../setup/setenv.sh`
+    `api-platform-samples/setup/setenv.sh`

+2. cd to `api-platform-samples/setup/provisioning`
-2. Execute this script to set up required API products, developers, and apps in your organization:
+3. Execute this script to set up required API products, developers, and apps in your organization:

-    `../../setup/provisioning/setup.sh`
+    `./setup.sh`

+4. Enter your Edge password when prompted.
+5. Enter the name of this sample proxy when prompted.
+It is `oauth-client-credentials`.

 ## Deploy and run the sample project